StegVerse-Labs/StegCore/README.md

 # StegCore

-StegCore is the **state engine and truth layer** for the StegVerse ecosystem.

-Its responsibilities:

-- Track the current state of StegVerse services, AI entities, and devices.
-- Provide an append-only event log (`StateEvent`) for changes.
-- Offer a simple registry API so other services can announce their status.
-- Act as a *logical* source of truth (not a database) that can be persisted by any storage backend (files, Redis, Postgres, etc.) later.
+StegCore decides what actions are permitted, given verified continuity.

+StegCore consumes verified continuity output (e.g., from StegID) and answers:

+- Can this actor do this now?
+- Under what constraints?
+- With whose consent?

+StegCore may also maintain **internal state/audit signals** about StegVerse nodes (services, agents, devices) to support orchestration and observability — but it is **not** the continuity truth system.

+## What StegCore does NOT do

+StegCore does **not**:
+- verify receipts
+- mint receipts
+- store identity

+Continuity receipts and verification belong to StegID.

 > ⚠️ StegCore is **not** a medical or diagnostic system.
-It is an infrastructure
+It is infrastructure used
-> component used for orchestration, security, and observability.
+> for orchestration, security, and observability.

+## v0.1 Scope (tight)

+v0.1 is **documentation-first**.
+The authoritative spec lives in `/docs`:

+- `docs/DECISION_MODEL.md`
+- `docs/POLICY_SHAPES.md`
+- `docs/WHY_STEGCORE_EXISTS.md`

+Code in `src/stegcore/` is scaffolding and substrate for future runtimes.
+It must eventually conform to the docs (docs win if there is disagreement).

 ## Concepts

+- **VerifiedReceipt** – verified continuity evidence provided by StegID (input)
+- **Actor class** – human / ai / system (context, not identity)
+- **Action intent** – structured request describing what is being attempted
+- **Decision** – allow / deny / defer + machine-readable reason code
+- **Policy shapes** – quorum / guardian / veto / time-lock / escalation (structure only in v0)

+### Supporting substrate (non-authoritative in v0)
-- **Node** – a service, AI entity, device, or process that participates in StegVerse.
+- **Node** – a service, AI entity, device, or process in StegVerse
-- **State** – a structured snapshot of a node's status (health, version, metadata).
+- **NodeState** – a snapshot of a node’s status (health, version, metadata)
-- **StateEvent** – an append-only record describing a change to some node's state.
+- **StateEvent** – append-only record describing a node state change
-- **StateEngine** – in-memory state graph + event log.
+- **StateEngine** – in-memory state graph + event log (scaffolding)
-- **Registry** – helper API for services to register/unregister and publish heartbeats.

-## Quickstart (conceptual)
+## Quickstart (scaffold: node state signals)

 ```python
 from stegcore import StateEngine, NodeState